Neuralgia and the benefits of acupuncture

 - Risk Factors

 Living with neuralgia, or nerve pain, related to a spine condition makes life a lot harder than it needs to be.
 If you haven’t been able to get back to normal activity with conventional treatments, it makes sense to explore the full range of options.

-Many patients have found meaningful relief from spinal neuralgia with acupuncture, which is a holistic therapy that has existed for thousands of years.
-Acupuncture is considered an alternative treatment that is not a component of modern medicine, though many doctors suggest it as a complementary therapy for stress relief and pain management.
+Many patients have found meaningful relief from spinal neuralgia with acupuncture, which is a remedy that has existed for thousands of years, originating in China.
+Acupuncture is considered an alternative treatment that is not a component of modern medicine, though many doctors are beginning to recommend it as a complementary therapy for stress relief and pain management.

-If you’ve decided to treat your neuralgia with acupuncture, there are a variety of factors you should confirm before you choose an acupuncturist.
+If you’ve decided to treat your neuralgia with acupuncture, there are important factors and qualifications to look for before you choose an acupuncturist.
 He or she should have the following:

-There are a variety of conservative treatments that you could consider for your neuralgia, in addition to acupuncture.
-Work with your physician to design a treatment plan that includes restorative yoga, low-impact exercise, intermittent rest, pain medication, behavior modification, hot-cold compresses, or other options.
+There are many conservative treatments you could consider for your neuralgia in addition to acupuncture.
+Work with your physician to design a treatment plan that includes options like restorative yoga, low-impact exercise, intermittent rest, pain medication, lifestyle changes or hot/cold compresses.

 If weeks or months of conservative treatments do not bring relief from neuralgia and a return to regular activity, Laser Spine Institute may be able to help you get your life back.
 Our team of surgeons can perform minimally invasive, outpatient surgery that directly addresses the source of your neuralgia without the increased risks and lengthy recovery period^ of highly invasive traditional open spine procedures.